learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 2:number
 ```

-Having to count total number of matching lines comes up often, yet somehow piping `grep` output to `wc` command is often used.
+Having to count total number of matching lines comes up often.
+Somehow piping `grep` output to `wc` command is prevalent instead of simply using the `-c` option.

 ```bash
 $ # count of lines matching the pattern